 To introduce the students to the exciting world of microbes.
-To make the students aware of various branches of microbiology, importance, significance and contribution of each branch to mankind and other fields of medicine.
+To make the students aware of various branches of microbiology and the role of microbes in human diseases.
 The objectives of teaching microbiology can be achieved by various teaching techniques such as: